 Why does St. Gertrude Parish exist?

-The answer to this question is, in fact, rather simple.
-St. Gertrude exists that everyone within her parish boundaries might know, personally, the love of God in Jesus Christ.
+The answer to this question is, in fact, rather simple: We exist for our parishioners and for all who live within our boundaries that they might know, personally, the love of God in Jesus Christ.

-This is the purpose of every parish.
-It’s the purpose of our parish.
+This isn't terribly unique.
+In fact, it is the purpose of every parish.

 Check it out…